QuTech-Delft/imsep/docs/code-quality/index.md

+# Code quality

+!!! abstract "Overview"

+    - Why is code quality of importance?
+    - What elements define the quality of code?
+    - What are best practices to follow for each of these elements?

-# Clean code
+## Clean code

-magine you are reading a well-organized book or following a simple recipe.
+Imagine you are reading a well-organized book or following a simple recipe.
 Each step is clear, easy to understand, and there’s no unnecessary clutter.
 Now imagine the opposite, a messy, confusing set of instructions where you’re constantly backtracking to figure out what’s going on.
 This is the difference between “clean code” and messy code in programming.
-It promotes:
+Clean code promotes:

 - Teamwork, other developers are less likely to get stuck deciphering code.
 - Longevity, future changes can be applied more easily and the code tends to keep running longer without breaking.